Podcast: Download

 Diagrammatic Thinking

 Because I integrated and assembled with these graphs and charts that used to confuse me, I now understand them better.
-Instead of immediately dismissing them and thinking I can’t understand, I start to imagine: what if I could?
+Instead of immediately dismissing them and thinking I can’t understand, drawing them using my own hands make understanding and retention happen in a matter of minutes.

-And this technique doesn’t just apply to language learning.
+And this mnemonic strategy doesn’t just apply to language learning.
 It can be for anything you don’t understand or facts you want to commit to memory.
 I’ve even used it during lectures to get information to stick.

 It’s not about artistry — I’m certainly not an artist.
 It’s just about illustrating things to help get information into your brain so you can move forward.